JeyDotC/Events/README.md

 And let the gossip classes do their job.

-That's how I came to the idea that owr dispatcher (the EventEmitter class) needed a way to get rid of those affairs, then, the `IObserverStorage` and the `IObserversInvoker` came into play.
+That's how I came to the idea that our dispatcher (the EventEmitter class) needed a way to get rid of those affairs, then, the `IObserverStorage` and the `IObserversInvoker` came into play.
 One finds the neighbours and the other spreads the gossip.

 ## Usage